saf-dmitry/taskpaper-mode/README.md

 The command `C-c C-l` (`taskpaper-insert-file-link-at-point`) inserts a plain file link at point offering standard minibuffer completion to select the name of the file.
 The path to the file is inserted relative to the directory of the current TaskPaper file, if the linked file is in the current directory or in a subdirectory of it, or if the path is written relative to the current directory using `../`.
 Otherwise an absolute path is used, if possible with `~/` for your home directory.
 You can force an absolute path with `C-u` prefix.

-Tip: If you want to sync your TaskPaper files with all linked images and other attachments across different devices via e.g. Dropbox, put the TaskPaper files together with the attachments somewhere inside the synced directory and link to them from your TaskPaper documents using the relative link syntax.
+Tip: If you want to sync your TaskPaper files with all linked images and other attachments across different devices via some cloud service like Dropbox, put the TaskPaper files together with the attachments somewhere inside the synced directory and link to them from your TaskPaper documents using the relative link syntax.

 TaskPaper mode also has experimental support for inline Markdown links in form `[Link description](destination)`: